 Based on the award winning diode laser technology developed by Southwest Sciences, a natural gas leak detector known as the 46 Hawk is commercially available from the Southern Cross Corp (telephone 800-241-5057).
-This sensor detects methane through a high sensitivity optical absorption spectroscopy technique known as wavelength modulation spectroscopy.
-The sensor contains a small multipass cell which provides a one meter optical path.
-A small low power pump is used to draw sample into the cell.
-The sensor incorporates a custom low cost, low power, digital signal processor based electronics system developed at Southwest Sciences.
+This sensor detects methane through a high sensitivity optical absorption spectroscopy technique known as wavelength modulation spectroscopy, resulting in outstanding sensitivity and specificity.
+The hand-held unit includes a small low power pump to draw gas through the wand, both visual and audible display of the measurement, and a rechargeable battery for hours of reliable measurements.

 Developed in partnership with Southern Cross, the premier gas leak detection workforce service provider and manufacturer of electronic leak detection equipment in the United States.
 Call 800-241-5057 to order the HAWK